snphive/MutateCompute/projectReadme.md

 ## Getting Started

 To run from Pycharm IDE, select Run/Run from toolbar.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on the cluster.

 ### Prerequisites

+Below is a list of the main plugins and software installations (made via Pycharm|Preferences|Project Interpreter), however it is far simpler to just use the virtual environment folder that is also on github.
+It is very important though that the venv is not copied over to the cluster because the cluster currently has a copy of the venv that has had a few libraries removed due to some conflict that seemed to be occuring between them and those on the module-loaded Python binary on the cluster (which at this time is version 3.5.1).

 The current project interpreter: Python 3.7.
 The current installed package dependencies are:
 PyYAML 3.13